 Taking good care of yourself is the best way to take care of your baby.
 For example:

-- Take your blood pressure medication as prescribed.
+- Take your blood pressure medication and low-dose daily aspirin as prescribed.
 Your health care provider will prescribe the safest medication at the most appropriate dose.

 - Stay active.
 Follow your health care provider's recommendations for physical activity.

 - Hypertension in pregnancy.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/gynecology-and-obstetrics/pregnancy-complicated-by-disease/hypertension-in-pregnancy.
-Accessed June 1, 2017.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/gynecology-and-obstetrics/pregnancy-complicated-by-disease/hypertension-in-pregnancy?query=hypertension in pregnancy#.
+Accessed May 16, 2022.

 - Gestational hypertension and preeclampsia: ACOG practice bulletin summary, number 222.
 Obstetrics and Gynecology.
 2020; doi:10.1097/AOG.0000000000003892.

 - Landon MB, et al., eds.
 Preeclampsia and hypertensive disorders.
 In: Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Elsevier; 2021. https://www.clinicalkey.com.
 Accessed May 18, 2022.

 - ACOG practice bulletin No. 203: Chronic hypertension in pregnancy.
 Obstetrics and Gynecology.
 2019; doi:10.1097/AOG.0000000000003020.

 - Reddy S, et al. Hypertension and pregnancy: Management and future risks.
 Advanced Chronic Kidney Disease.
 2019; doi:10.1053/j.achkd.2019.03.017.